IvanMaxwell/python_projects/djanjo/django.md

 ---

-## ✅ Step 5: Email Settings for Reset
+## ✅ Step 5: Email Settings for Reset and Login Redirect

 Add to `settings.py` (use console backend for dev):